uptane/deployment-considerations/glossary.md

 # Glossary

-### Conformance terminology
-The keywords MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in {{RFC2119}}.

-In order to be considered Uptane-compliant, an implementation MUST follow all of these rules as specified in the document.

 ### Terminology

 *Bundle:* A set of images released by the repository that is meant to be installed by one or more ECUs on a vehicle during the same update cycle.